pivotal/docs-tap/scc/building-from-source.hbs.md

 ## <a id="local-source"></a>Local source

 You can provide source code from a local directory such as, from a directory in the developer's file system.
-The `tanzu` CLI provides two flags to specify the source code location in the file system and where the source code is pushed to as a container image:
+The Tanzu CLI provides two flags to specify the source code location in the file system and where the source code is pushed to as a container image: